ItsXrgon/multi-unit-converter/README.md

 ```

 All 3 function calls would return "0.05 m" as all 4 are acceptable spelling of centimeter, therefore detected and converted to the specified length in unit (in this case its meter).

-## Parameters:

-inputText (string): The input text string to be converted.
-unit (string): The unit you wish to set as default to convert to

 ## Functions available:
 ```js